-During the year ended January 31, 2012 the company incurred \$78,037 for stock-based compensation expense (a non-cash item) for stock options granted and vested during the period.
-This includes a re-valuation, as required under IFRS, on the final vesting of incentive stock options granted to consultants during a prior period.
-This compares to stock-based compensation expense incurred during the year ended January 31, 2011 of \$154,292.
+During the three months ended April 30, 2012 the company incurred \$2,903 for stock-based compensation expense (a non-cash item) for stock options granted and vested during the period.
+This compares to a gain on stock-based compensation expense during the three months ended April 30, 2011 of \$4,632 as a result of a re-valuation, as required under IFRS, on the final vesting of incentive stock options granted to consultants during a prior period.